wxlszdnb/cgo23-artifact/README.md

 with hyper-threading and turbo-boost disabled.
 It is advised to not execute other programs simultaneously with the script.

-After the script completes, you can run the analysis script that prints out the speedup with various configurations as follows:
+After the script completes, you can run the analysis script, which needs python2, that prints out the speedup with various configurations as follows:

 ```